Abenaki Heritage Weekend 2023

 The 2024 Abenaki Heritage Weekend

-Join Vermont’s Native American community for Abenaki Heritage Weekend and Arts Marketplace on June 29-30 at Lake Champlain Maritime Museum to explore Abenaki perspectives on life in the Champlain Valley.
-Activities include storytelling, craft demonstrations, drumming, singing, and more.
-Bring a picnic basket for your lunch.
+Vermont’s Native American community for Abenaki Heritage Weekend and Arts Marketplace gathered on June 29-30 at Lake Champlain Maritime Museum to explore Abenaki perspectives on life in the Champlain Valley.
+Activities included storytelling, craft demonstrations, drumming, singing, and more.
 Presented by Vermont Abenaki Artists Association, this event brings together citizens of the Elnu, Nulhegan, Koasek, and Missisquoi Abenaki Tribes.

-We are so thankful for the ongoing support from our sponsors and partners Vermont Humanities, Vermont Arts Council, Lake Champlain Maritime Museum, Abenaki Alliance, and the Abenaki Arts & Education Center.
+As always, we are so thankful for the ongoing support from our sponsors and partners Vermont Humanities, Vermont Arts Council, Lake Champlain Maritime Museum, Abenaki Alliance, and the Abenaki Arts & Education Center.

-When: June 29 – 30, 2024
+When: June 29 – 30, 2024, 11:00 am to 4:00 pm

 Where: Lake Champlain Maritime Museum, 4472 Basin Harbor Rd, Vergennes, VT 05491

-Cost: $0
+Cost: FREE

 Directions: Click here for Google Map